rodrigcasio/NodeJS-rcasio-projects/personalNodePractice/express-APIs-practice/passwordless-auth-API-7/READMEindex.md

     const expiresAt = Date.now() + (5 * 60 * 1000);     // 5 min of life
     ```

     - 4.4.
 Storing the temporary code along with the necessary user data in the in-memory store
+        - (*email becomes becomes a **dynamic property key**, not an object. with this key property `email`, this one holds a literal object [no name needed]. eg : `codeStore = { 'rodrigo.test@dev.com': { code: '', expires: expiresAt, userId: user.id ... }}`)
     ```js
     codeStore[email] = {
         code,